Lattices in complete rank 2 Kac-Moody groups: Preliminaries

-We recall some basic definitions and properties.
 Let $G$ be a locally compact topological group with left-invariant Haar measure $\mu$.
-A discrete subgroup $\Gamma \leq G$ is a \emph{lattice} if $\Gamma\backslash G$ carries a finite $G$--invariant measure, and is \emph{cocompact} if $\G \bs G$ is compact.
+Recall that a discrete subgroup $\Gamma \leq G$ is a \emph{lattice} if $\Gamma\backslash G$ carries a finite $G$--invariant measure, and is \emph{cocompact} if $\G \bs G$ is compact.